Venkyudemy/hackathon-03/README.md

-# Smart City Backend Microservices
+# Smart City Backend - Microservices Architecture

-A comprehensive Spring Boot microservices architecture for a smart city management system with full validation and exception handling.
+A comprehensive Spring Boot microservices backend for a smart city management system with full validation and exception handling.

+> **Note**: This is the **BACKEND** repository.
+The frontend React application is in the [`frontend/`](./frontend/) folder (or can be in a separate repository).

 ## Architecture Overview